MawadAhmed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 cat two file : Display the content of thr two file.

-tail -n /etc/passwd : Display the last 10 line in the file.
+tail -n 10 /etc/passwd : Display the last 10 line in the file.

+head -n 10 /etc/passwd : Display the first 10 line in the file.